KezzaMcFezza/DefconExpanded/docs/sdl_push_mode_guide.md

 - In the background, the ring is topped up to `SoundRingMs` ahead of the device copy index.
 - New sounds are scheduled to start at the earliest future sample time that isn’t already in the device queue (timeline scheduling), optionally anchoring ADSR to that start.

+Notes on the ring vs device queue:
+- The device queue determines audible latency.
+Larger Low/High values increase latency but improve underrun resilience.
+- The ring horizon (`SoundRingMs`) determines how far ahead audio is pre‑mixed.
+Larger horizons increase safety but create a region of future audio that won’t reflect late changes.

 ## What “Crisp” Means

 - Fast ADSR: Envelopes change shape within small slices; with audio‑clocked ADSR on, the envelope aligns to playback time.